intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 w:sol fa me do te fa fa me do te do{% endcapture %}
 {% include abc-example.html number="6" abc=ex6 %}

+### Conclusions

+The pentatonic scale is a nearly universal sonority as demonstrated by Bobby McFerrin in the following clip.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ne6tB2KiZuk" frameborder="0" allowfullscreen></iframe>

+Neither the major or minor form of the pentatonic scale relates strongly to the harmonic functions that we will study in this course, but their prominence in world and folk musics makes them an important part of our musical heritage.
+This alone justifies familarity with these colors.

+Major and minor pentatonic scales have a simple relationship to their major and minor counterparts.
+The major pentatonic scale uses the first, second, third, fifth, and sixth scale degrees of the major scale.
+The minor pentatonic scale uses the first, third, fourth, fifth, and seventh scale degrees of the minor scale.

+Even though they do not function diatonically, there are two general concepts of harmony in pentatonic scales.
+1. The tonic and dominant scale degrees still function as the primary harmonic "poles" in a pentatonic scale.
+2. The lack of a leading tone in both forms is the primary reason that these do not function similarly to diatonic harmony.
+That being said, `la` in major pentatonic scales and `te` in minor pentatonic scales can take on a similar function by pulling toward the tonic in a melody.

 ## Chromatic scale

 This final example is a heavily ornamented version of *Happy Birthday* that demonstrates every possible solfege as well as the correct resolution for all chromatic tones.
 This arrangement is still technically in G major, because strictly speaking, the chromatic scale is a collection of pitches and does not necessarily center around one tone.
 (Note that because ABC notation has no way to represent scale degrees, I was forced to omit the `^` that would normally appear above each scale degree and to use a `b` to represent a flat and a `#` to represent a sharp.
 Please forgive the misuses.)